How to scrap a car

 You can do this via CharityCar, which will collect your car, complete the paperwork and transfer the full amount you would have received to the charity of your choice.
 They have lots to choose from, including Oxfam, Cancer Research UK and the World Wildlife Fund.

 8 Don’t scrap your car yourself unless you know what you’re doing

 Some motorists prefer to sell off parts, such as tyres and batteries, individually and then negotiate directly with a scrapyard for the remainder.

-While selling your car parts on eBay is an option, it can be tricky, however, as many scrapyards only accept vehicles that have all their essential parts.
+While selling your car parts on eBay is an option, it can be tricky as many scrapyards only accept vehicles that have all their essential parts.

 It's a strategy best left to experienced amateur or professional mechanics.
 If you don't fit into this category, then don't attempt it – you're unlikely to get a better price than you would selling to an online site.